 - You own a home with a pool: You may have purchased your home because it had a pool, but that extra feature brings additional risk.
 If a guest gets injured while using your pool, you could get hit with hefty damages.

 - You rent out property: Your renters may be responsible for accidents occurring in their space, but you’re liable for incidents occurring in communal areas.
 Additionally, a renter could sue you for negligence.
-Renting property comes with inherent risks, but an umbrella policy can offset those risks.
+Renting property comes with inherent risks, but an umbrella policy can offset the risks and add to your landlord insurance.

 - You entertain guests frequently: Guests can sustain injuries at your home and sue you for damages.
 The more guests you invite into your home, the more risk you carry.